ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

     >
     > [Check out this SREDevOps article to better understand it](https://www.sredevops.org/en/how-to-deploy-ghost-cms-on-kubernetes/).

-    Beyond the parameters you have already seen declared in the `StatefulSet` for the Valkey and MariaDB instances, this StatefulSet for the Ghost server characterizes itself in:
+    Beyond the parameters you have already seen declared in the `StatefulSet` for the Valkey and MariaDB instances, this `StatefulSet` for the Ghost server characterizes itself in:

-    - Having an init container that prepares the Ghost folder structure to be run by a non-root user.
+    - Having an init container that prepares the Ghost folder structure to be accessible by a non-root user.

     - Configuring a hardened container where the Ghost instance is run by a non-root user.